fortanix/terraform-provider-dsm/docs/index.md

 - `aws_region` (String) The AWS region from which keys should be imported, by default it’s us-east-1 if not specified.
 - `azure_region` (String) The regions where Fortanix DSM is supported.
 The default is us-east if not specified.

+**Note**: Though the above parameters are optional, one of the following Authentication methods needs to be available during the DSM Terraform Provider initial setup.
+Please refer the examples for more.

+1. username, password and acct_id
+2. username, password, acct_id and ldap_name
+3. api_key